mrbusche/backseatfan.com/_posts/2010-05-03-uva-womens-lacrosse-player-murdered.md

   <blockquote>
     <p>
-      I sympathize for the team,&#8221; Huguely said. &#8220;They've been scrutinized so hard and no one knows what has happened yet.
+      I sympathize for the team," Huguely said.
+"They've been scrutinized so hard and no one knows what has happened yet.
 In this country, you're supposed to be innocent until proven guilty.
-I think that's the way it should be.&#8221;
+I think that's the way it should be."
     </p>
   </blockquote>